 Program Your Thermostat

-Not many people realize this is one of the simplest things you can do to make your home more efficient and to save you money!
-Set your thermostat only to run while you are home and try not to set it above 68-70 degrees.
+Not many people realize this is one of the simplest things you can do to make your home more efficient and save you money!
+Set your thermostat only to run while you are home, and try not to set it above 68-70 degrees.
 Energy.gov states that turning your thermostat lower by 10-15 degrees for 8 hours a day will help you see an energy usage reduction of 5 to 15 percent on your per year bill.

 Schedule Sprinkler Winterization